volkerrath/Py4MT2/README.md

  	Contains the scripts  for preprocessing, visualization, and one-dimensional inversion of AEM data, explaining the typical work flow using the toolbox.
 Also included is a workflow
 	for static shift correction of MT observations (work in progress).

+- 	**aempy/notebooks**
+ 	Contains jupyter notebooks for the most important scripts using the toolbox.

 - 	**rcfiles**
 	Contains some useful helper files for working with the conda EM environment.